If you have any questions about these requirements, please contact the Free Clinic at 360.313.1390.

 Washington State Department of Health Credentials: All health professionals, including Medical Assistants, must be actively licensed, registered or certified by the Washington State Department of Health (WA DOH).
 We use this online credential verification.
 You can search for your credential on that site as well.

 Retired volunteers, or those who practice solely in another state, may obtain a WA licensing renewal (and liability insurance) at no cost.

 Other Credentials: For those professionals who have credentials not regulated by the WA DOH, verification will be made through the national organization that does have oversight.
 Volunteers are responsible for providing copies of their credential and the contact information for the verifying organization.

 4. Liability Insurance

-Dentists and Physicians must provide their own liability insurance or obtain free AHEC insurance.
-FREE liability insurance is available to retired health professionals who volunteer with the underserved (our patients) through AHEC, a WA State program.
+Dentists and Physicians must provide their own liability insurance or obtain free insurance from the state of Washington.
+Please visit the Healthcare Volunteerism page of the Washington Department of Health’s website for information on license renewal and malpractice coverage for volunteers.
 All other volunteers are covered by the Free Clinic of Southwest Washington professional liability policy.

 5. Physician Assistants

 PA’s are encouraged to volunteer, but must first file a practice plan with the WA Department of Health (supervised by our medical director) and volunteer a minimum of once a quarter.
 We will provide you the paperwork after reviewing your application.